nunof07/smalltypes/readme.md

 - Start: `gulp` or `npm start`.
     - Default task will build, start server and watch for changes.
-    - Open game in browser (check console for which URL to use).
+    - Main file will automatically open in the browser.
 - Lint: `gulp tslint` or `npm run lint`.
 Runs automatically with default task.
 - Test: `gulp test` or `npm run test`.
 Runs automatically with default task.
 - Test coverage: `npm run coverage`.